Maleagant

-Maleagant (alternately Malagant, Meleagan, Meleagant, Meliagant, Meliagaunt, Meliagant, Meliaganz, Meliagrance, Meliagrant, Mellegrans, Mellyagraunce) is a villain from Arthurian legend.
-In a number of versions of a popular episode, Maleagant abducts King Arthur’s wife, Queen Guinevere, necessitating her rescue by Arthur and his knights.
-The earliest surviving version of this episode names the abductor Melwas; as Maleagant, he debuts as Lancelot's archenemy in Chrétien de Troyes' French romance Lancelot, the Knight of the Cart.
-However, all surviving versions seem to be later adaptations of a stock narrative of significantly earlier provenance.
+Maleagant (alternatively Malagant, Meleagan, Meleagant, Meliagant, Meliagaunt, Meliagant, Meliaganz, Meliagrance, Meliagrant, Mellegrans, Mellyagraunce) is an often otherworldly villain from the Arthurian legend.
+In a popular Arthurian episode recorded in several different versions, Maleagant abducts King Arthur’s wife, Queen Guinevere, necessitating her rescue by Arthur and his knights, later notably Lancelot.
+The earliest surviving version of this episode names the abductor Melwas in Welsh tales.
+As Maleagant, he debuts as Lancelot's archenemy in Chrétien de Troyes' French romance Lancelot, the Knight of the Cart, where he is son of King Bagdemagus.

 Melwas

-The earliest version of the popular abduction-of-Guinevere motif appears in the early 12th-century Latin Life of Gildas by Caradoc of Llancarfan.
-In that text, Melwas, king of the "Summer Country" (regnante in aestiua regione; a direct translation of the Old Welsh name for Somerset, Gwlad yr Haf), carries Guinevere (Gwenhwyfar) off to his stronghold of Glastonbury.
-Arthur locates her after a year of searching and prepares to storm the castle, but Gildas negotiates her safe return.
-Melwas also appears in a fragmentary Welsh dialogue, indicating that this story was widely known in Wales.
-An early 12th-century monumental carving on the archivolt of Modena Cathedral in Italy contains a related scene, in which Arthur and his warriors besiege a castle where a character identified as Mardoc sits with Winlogee, presumably Guinevere.
+Roger Sherman Loomis regarded the form Maleagant or Meleagans as directly derivative of the Brythonic Melwas, calling it "a divine title probably meaning Prince Youth" and listing a number of later variants such as Melians de Danemarche.
+The earliest known account of the popular Arthurian motif of an abduction of Guinevere appears in the early 12th-century Latin Life of Gildas by Caradoc of Llancarfan.
+In that text, Melwas, king of the "Summer Country" (aestiua regione; a direct translation of the Old Welsh Gwlad yr Haf, according to Loomis a name for the Celtic Otherworld), carries Guinevere (Gwenhwyfar) off to his stronghold, a "fortification of reed-beds and river and marsh", where she is kept and raped.
+After a year of searching, King Arthur locates her and prepares to storm the castle, but meanwhile Saint Gildas negotiates her safe return.
+An early 12th-century monumental carving on the archivolt of Modena Cathedral in Italy shows an apparently related scene where Arthur and his warriors besiege a castle where a character identified as 'Mardoc' sits with 'Winlogee', presumably Guinevere.

-Roger Sherman Loomis regarded the form Maleagant or Meleagans as directly derivative of the Brythonic Melwas.
-He listed a number of variants, including Mehaloas, Melians and Malvasius.
+The fragmentary medieval Welsh poem Dialogue of Melwas and Gwenhyfer (Ymddiddan Melwas a Gwenhwyfar) calls him Melwas of the Isle of Glass (Ynys Wydrin), the Welsh name for Glastonbury in Somerset.
+Chrétien de Troyes' Old French Erec and Enide (c.
+1170) lists Maheloas, the "great" lord of the Isle of Glass (Ile de Voirre, described as a magical island where "thunder is not heard, no lightning strikes or tempest blows, no toads or snakes stay, and it is never too hot or too cold"), among the guests at Arthur's court.
+Geoffrey of Monmouth in his earlier History of the Kings of Britain (c.
+1136) had him Latinized as Malvasius, similarly mentioned as a guest of Arthur but called the king of Iceland.